NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 > `MarsPlot` handles many errors by itself.
 It reports errors both in the terminal and in the generated figures.
 To by-pass this behavior (when debugging), use the  `--debug` option with `MarsPlot` which will raise standard Python errors.

-## Accessing CAP librareis from FV3_utils.py
+# Accessing CAP libraries from FV3_utils.py

-## Loading fort.11 files into Python for you Analysis
+# Loading fort.11 files into Python for you Analysis

-## Read fortran binaries by hand in Python
+# Read fortran binaries by hand in Python